Join The Detroit Writing Room for book talks, workshops and more!

 Virtual

-Writing Room members are invited to participate in a monthly Writing Group led by Coach Laura Berman!
-Participants are allowed to share up to two pages to get constructive feedback on a written work from Coach Laura and the group.
+Writing Room members are invited to participate in a monthly Writing Group.
+The non-fiction group is led by Detroit Writing Room Coach Laura Berman, and the fiction group is led by New York Writing Room coach Natalia Aponte!
+Participants are allowed to share up to two pages to get constructive feedback on a written work from the coach and fellow writers.
 This is an opportunity for Writing Room members to connect and collaborate.
 Members do not have to share work to participate.
 Members can email hello@detroitwritingroom.com to RSVP and receive the Zoom link.

 DECEMBER